 If you are interested in joining us in Annapolis, first contact your Senators and/or Delegates ASAP by clicking here.
 Then click the link at the top right: "Who represents me?"
 This link provides a pop-up box to enter your street address and zip code.
 The next screen will list your Senators and Delegates based on your District.
 At the bottom of that screen you will be asked to Create Message.
 Here is an example message you may submit:

-After contacting your Delegate, e-mail Rita Johnson to confirm your interest and ensure you receive further details for our meeting on Wednesday, February 21, 2018 for MCA Advocacy Day.
+After contacting your Delegate, Contact Advocacy Chair, Janice Toothman (firstname.lastname@example.org) to confirm your interest and ensure you receive further details for our meeting on Thursday, February 7, 2019 for MCA Advocacy Day.

 Department of Legislative Services